 How to Buy Salmon

-Atlantic salmon is often mild and is a great choice for those just entering the world of eating fish.
-It is usually farm-raised, which means it is not quite as nutrient-dense as its wild Pacific counterpart.
+Atlantic salmon is an excellent choice for those just entering the world of eating fish.
 If a mild flavor is what you are looking for, look for a light pink filet that is labeled Atlantic, Norweigan, or Scottish Salmon.

-Now if you are one who really enjoys the flavor of salmon then there are some full-flavored options that are great for you!
+If you really enjoy the flavor of salmon, there are some full-flavored options!
 You'll want to look for dark pink, wild Pacific salmon.
-Many consider King salmon to be the best tasting.
-It is high in healthy omega fats and is deep red in color.
+Many consider King salmon to be the best-tasting.
 Sockeye is another deep red fish with full flavor.

-For all salmon, look for fillets that are firm to the touch with a moist and shiny appearance.
+For all salmon, look for fillets that are firm to the touch and have a moist and shiny appearance.
 Avoid fillets with any signs of discoloration, dryness, or an overly fishy smell.

-Salmon: This recipe uses 1 pound of salmon.
-It can be one large piece of fish or individual fillets.
-If you are using frozen salmon be sure to thaw it completely before cooking.
+- Salmon: This recipe uses 1 pound of salmon, which can be one large piece or individual fillets.
+If you are using frozen salmon, be sure to thaw it completely before cooking.

-Olive Oil: The fats in olive oil help the marinade flavors infuse into the fish.
+- Olive Oil: Olive oil fats help the marinade flavors infuse into the fish.
 Melted butter or your favorite oil can be used in its place.

-Lime juice: Lime juice provides acidity that balances the dish.
+- Lime juice: Lime juice provides acidity that balances the dish.
 An equal amount of fresh lemon juice can be substituted.
-Or if you do not have fresh citrus juice, substitute rice wine vinegar or apple cider vinegar.
+If you do not have fresh citrus juice, substitute rice wine vinegar or apple cider vinegar.

 How to Make Air Fryer Honey Sriracha Salmon